Fall Back Asleep After Waking in Night

 Tips to Get Back to Sleep

 If you have difficulty falling back asleep after waking up in the middle of the night, try to keep your mind peaceful and relaxed.
-Here are a few techniques to fall back to sleep quickly:
+Here are a few techniques to fall back to healthy sleep quickly:

 Don’t Look at the Clock